What we know about the jurors selected so far in Derek Chauvin's trial - Local News 8

 The jurors selected so far in Derek Chauvin’s trial in the death of George Floyd are unnamed and unseen on camera, but we do know basic details about them.

-As of Monday, six men and three women have been chosen to serve on the jury during the trial in Minneapolis.
-Of the nine jurors selected so far, five are White, two are Black, one is Hispanic and one is mixed race, according to how the court says the jurors identified themselves on their jury survey.
+As of Wednesday, four men and three women have been chosen to serve on the jury during the trial in Minneapolis.
+Of the seven jurors, four are White, two are Black and one is mixed race, according to how the court says the jurors identified themselves.

 The jury selection process, which began March 9 at the Hennepin County Government Center, will continue until the court decides on 14 people — 12 jurors and two alternates, Hennepin County Court director of communications Spenser Bickett told CNN.